layer5io/layer5/collections/_blogs/2020-05-27-announcing-meshery-v0.4.md

 #### Security & Authentication

 - Meshery has moved from using session authentication to JWT authentication; Meshery's JWT authentication is powered by Hydra-Auth.
-- You can now opt to authenticate yourself on mesheryctl.
-While performing performance tests using mesheryctl, you can choose to authenticate yourself by getting the JWT Token from Meshery-UI.
+- You can now opt to authenticate yourself on mesheryctl while performing performance tests using mesheryctl, you can authenticate yourself by getting the JWT Token from Meshery-UI.

 #### Meshery Server